frees-io/frees-rpc-workshop/README.md

 }
 ```

-* Now, let's define three new `sbt` modules, also in our `build.sbt`, at once that will be needed later on:
+* Now, let's define three new `sbt` modules, also in our `build.sbt`, that will be needed later on:

 ```scala
 // Data Generator: